jtonneyck/ih-beers-api/README.md

 cloudKey=yourcloudinaryKey
 cloudSecret=yourcloudinarysecret
 SESSION_SECRET=yoursessionsecret
+ENVIRONMENT=dev/staging/prod
 ```
+Note that you can only use the three listed values for ENVIRONMENT.

 You'll find your the cloudName, cloudKey and cloudSecret via the cloudinary console:
 <a href="https://cloudinary.com/console">https://cloudinary.com/console</a>.
 You need to creat a free account first.
+You need to make 3 folders: beers-dev, beers-staging and beers-prod.

 <small>This API is using data of the punk API ("https://punkapi.com/")</small>